ChenggongWang/Radiative_Response_with_Radiative_Kernel/README.md

 The python environment file to run the example.
 Everything is common (`xarray` to load/create netcdf data, `numpy`, `matplotlib` to show results) except `Numba`.

-[`Numba`](https://numba.pydata.org/) is the core package and used to parallel/accelerate the computation (recommand for large dataset).
+[`Numba`](https://numba.pydata.org/) is the core package and used to parallel/accelerate the computation (recommand for large dataset or many dataset/model/experiments).

+>For jobs that are not time sensitive, you should be able to use numpy or xarray version of functions without any config on environments.

 A version of functions that use only numpy/xarray and is easier to understand is also provided for understanding and modification (see the benchmark code).